 Most of us will have at least two of these types of pump and in this article I will run through the updated features for some of the newer models as well as covering the basic knowledge as a reference for you all.

 Many of you will have seen our brand in stores in your country, but you probably don’t know much about us.
-We are a designer and manufacturer of bike pumps and all of our products are made at our own factory in Taiwan.
+We are a designer and manufacturer of the best bike pumps and all of our products are made at our own factory in Taiwan.

-We also make pumps for many international brands so we have a wealth of experience in this area and have been one of the leading bike pump manufacturers for over 20 years.
+We also make the best bike pumps for many international brands so we have a wealth of experience in this area and have been one of the leading bike pump manufacturers for over 20 years.
 We are now starting to sell our own pumps direct to you from our Amazon store and there will be links to many of those products later in the article.